Dollar Has Increased in Value Since 2011:

 - Prior to April 2008, the yield stayed in a range of 3.91%-4.23%, indicating a stable dollar demand as a world currency.
 (Source: U.S. Treasury, Daily Treasury Yield Curve Rates)

-The value of the dollar, whether measured by exchange rates or Treasury yields, is undermined by the $16 trillion U.S. debt.
-During the recession, investors wanted a safe investment, which strengthened the dollar.
-When global confidence picked up, the dollar resumed its downward trend and Treasury yields rose as long as the Federal government auctioned more notes to fund the debt.
-The Fed's quantitative easing plan sopped up some of the excess by monetizing the debt.
-The dollar benefited from a temporary flight to safety, as investors worried about the outcome of the 2012 Presidential campaign and the fiscal cliff.
+The value of the dollar, whether measured by exchange rates or Treasury yields, will be undermined by the $17 trillion U.S. debt in the long run.
+However, during the recession, investors wanted a safe investment, which strengthened the dollar.
+The Fed's quantitative easing program kept interest rates low, which monetized the debt.
+The dollar also benefited from a temporary flight to safety, as investors worried about the outcome of the 2012 Presidential campaign, the fiscal cliff in 2012 and the government shutdown in 2013.

 Value of the Dollar as Measured by Foreign Currency Reserves:

-As of Q3 2012 (most recent report), there was a record $3.716 trillion in foreign government reserves held in dollars.
-This represents 61.8% of total measurable reserves, down from Q3 2008, when dollars comprised 67% of reserves.
+As of Q1 2013 (most recent report), there was a record $3.764 trillion in foreign government reserves held in dollars.
+However, governments are diversifying, as this represents only 62% of the total measurable reserves, down from 67% in Q3 2008.
 Since the percentage of dollars is slowly declining, this means that foreign governments are slowly moving their currency reserves out of dollars.
-In fact, the value of euros held in reserves increased from $393 billion to $1.45 trillion during this same time period, despite the eurozone crisis.
-Despite this growth, this is still less than half the amount held in dollars.
+In fact, the value of euros held in reserves increased from $393 billion to $1.432 trillion during this same time period, despite the eurozone crisis.
+Nevertheless, the holdings of the euro is still less than half the amount held in dollars.
 (Source: IMF, COFER Table)

 How the Value of the Dollar Affects the U.S. Economy: